anapalmeida/anapalmeida/README.md

 But more than that I am a learner 💻

 💬 Currently studying Digital Design, I'm looking forward to join your team to solve problems using ReactJS, React Native, TypeScript, Node.JS and I also can help you with CSS! <br />
-:yellow_heart: In my free time, I like watching Old Hollywood movies and TV Shows
+:purple_heart: In my free time, I like watching Old Hollywood movies and TV Shows

 C'mon, contact me!